 Type 1.
 Overall connection handshake.
-Should be sent just after the register message on the first channel only (metadata).
+Should be sent just after the feed message on the first channel only (metadata).

-- id 32 byte random data used as a identifier for this peer on the network, useful for checking if you are connected to yourself or another peer more than once - live Whether or not you want to operate in live (continuous) replication mode or end after the initial sync
+- id 32 byte random data used as a identifier for this peer on the network, useful for checking if you are connected to yourself or another peer more than once - live Whether or not you want to operate in live (continuous) replication mode or end after the initial sync - userData User-specific metadata encoded as a byte sequence - extensions List of extensions that are supported on this Feed

 '''

 message Handshake {

 optional bytes id = 1;

 optional bool live = 2;

+optional bytes userData = 3;

+repeated string extensions = 4;

 }

 '''